Regularly throughout the academic year we provide children here at Chilton Foliat with many real life experiences to further enhance their learning.

 This term all of the children have walked down to the village to investigate their Local Area to tie in with this term’s topic.
 Everyone has visited Fairyland; the older children explored the village further by creating their own maps and doing traffic surveys.

 The children in Roe class have visited St. Mary’s church to investigate the inside and outside to see what makes it special to Christians.

 Years 2, 5 and 6 have had a visit from the Fire Brigade where dangerous within the house were explored, plus having an evacuation plan at home was discussed with the older children.

-The KS2 children are looking forward to going to Marlborough to compare settlements.
-Yr3/4 are hoping to go Crofton Beam Engine Pumping Station whereas the Yr5/6 hope to experience a variety of water sports at Waterland Outdoor Pursuits, Cirencester.
+The KS2 children went to Marlborough to compare settlements and Yr3/4 went to Crofton Beam Engine Pumping Station whereas the Yr5/6 hope to experience a variety of water sports at Waterland Outdoor Pursuits, Cirencester.